k-sommer/nixos-config/README.md

-## Welcome to my NixOS systems flake!
+## Welcome to my NixOS configuration!
 While this repository is not meant to be a template for others to start from, I hope you can find some inspiration from it.

 # Modules